Honors Credit

 Completion of the thesis is a two semester process.
 Most will register for 1 credit of 010:197 to begin the process in the fall and 2 credits of 010:197 to complete their work in the spring (talk with Jessica if your situation requires a different split of hours).
 Those wishing to register for Honors Thesis must meet with Jessica to discuss course requirements and have their registration holds removed. https://jessica-honors.youcanbook.me/

 Contracting provides students with the opportunity to earn honors credit in non-honors courses.
-Credit is based on the fulfillment of a written contract between student and professor that outlines an enhanced learning experience above and beyond normal course requirements.
+Credit is based on the fulfillment of a written contract between the student and the professor that outlines an enhanced learning experience above and beyond normal course requirements.
 Contracting is approved on a case-by-case basis, and there are restrictions on the number of honors credits students can contract.

 Students are strongly encouraged to make use of opportunities for international learning.
-There are many options for study abroad participation at UNI, from short summer study programs to semester or year-long exchange.
+There are many options for study abroad participation at UNI, from short summer study programs to semester or year-long exchanges.
 Students participating in non-honors study abroad programs can apply up to 3 hours of credit toward their honors designations through the completion of a travel journal and reflection paper.
 The journal should be compiled throughout the study experience and can be used to prepare a reflection paper upon the student's return.
 A request for credit must be submitted prior to travel, including a description of the themes or questions the student anticipates addressing in the reflection paper.
-Honors students with majors in the College of Humanities, Arts and Sciences or the College of Social and Behavioral Sciences are eligible to apply for travel funding through the Nadyne Harris Scholarship for Honors Travel and should use that application to request study abroad credit.
+Honors students with majors in the College of Humanities, Arts, and Sciences or the College of Social and Behavioral Sciences are eligible to apply for travel funding through the Nadyne Harris Scholarship for Honors Travel and should use that application to request study abroad credit.
 All others should email their request for credit to Jessica Moon.

 *You do NOT need to register for additional credit for these options, but an application is required.